voldien/UMultiTargetBuilder/README.md

-# Building Configuration for Multiple Targets
+# MultiTarget Builder Project Configuration Tool

 A Unity Provider setting tool that supports adding multiple build targets with different configurations.
 Where all the targets can be built with a single button.
 Allowing less time spent on the build configuration.
 Where it can be export and imported onto other projects easily.